aspnet/SignalR/specs/HubProtocol.md

 7. Go to 3
 8. Complete the invocation, yielding that completion to the Caller (i.e. by completing a `Task` or `IObservable`)

 The `Target` of an `Invocation` message must refer to a specific method, overloading is **not** permitted.
-In the .NET Binder, the `Target` value for a method is defined as the simple name of the Method (i.e. without qualifying type name, since a SignalR endpoint is specific to a single Hub class).
+In the .NET Binder, the `Target` value for a method is defined as the simple name of the Method (i.e. without qualifying type name, since a SignalR endpoint is specific to a single Hub class). `Target` is case-sensitive

 **NOTE**: `Invocation ID`s are arbitrarily chosen by the Caller and the Callee is expected to use the same string in all response messages.
 Callees may establish reasonable limits on `Invocation ID` lengths and terminate the connection when an `Invocation ID` that is too long is received.